aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deploy-secrets.md

 ## 1. Creating the Kubernetes Secret for Amazon ECR
 Our Amazon ECR repository is private, so we need to generate an Amazon ECR authorization token and create a Kubernetes Secret with it.
 This Secret allows your Kubernetes cluster to authenticate with Amazon ECR and pull the Docker image.

-Change directories to the 'fastapi-microservices' project directory:
+Change directories to the 'python-fastapi-demo-docker' project directory:
 ```bash
 cd fastapi-microservices
 ```